Jürgen's Notebook

 This folder will later be used by Caddy to provide the website to your audience.

-It is recommended to create a .gitignore
+If you are using git for source control, it is recommended to create a .gitignore

 file to exclude files in the directory, that are created by Hugo: